tagspaces/tagspaces/README.md

 ## Infos for developers

-The core of TagSpaces starting from version 3 is build with [react.js](https://reactjs.org/) and the great [material-ui](https://material-ui.com/) framework.
+The core of TagSpaces starting from version 3 is built with [react.js](https://reactjs.org/) and the great [material-ui](https://material-ui.com/) framework.

 The native Windows, Linux and Mac OS versions of TagSpaces are built with [Electron](https://electron.atom.io/).
 Electron is an app runtime based on Chromium and node.js.
 In order to combine it with react we have used the [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).